 QSU faculty build their labs on the shared infrastructure of the QSU.
 QSU members are data scientists with expertise including data inference, evidence synthesis, computational biology, missing data, prediction modeling, statistical computing, database creation, and software development.
 The QSU leads and collaborates on over 100 large-scale scientific projects that includes serving as a data coordinating center for large multi-center randomized clinical trials.

 - Design studies that optimize the ease of interpreting results

-- Develop new or adapt old methods for optimal analysis as the need arises
+- Develop new or adapt old methods for optimal analysis

 - Securely house and track data in a HIPAA-compliant and IRB-compliant manner